All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take anti-nausea medication with liraglutide?

 Your physician may prescribe ondansetron or another anti-emetic for severe nausea.
 Over-the-counter ginger supplements and vitamin B6 can also help.
-These do not interfere with liraglutide's weight-loss mechanism.
+These don't interfere with liraglutide's weight-loss mechanism.

 Is constipation on liraglutide permanent?

-For some patients, constipation persists throughout treatment because it is related to liraglutide's effect on gut motility.
+For some patients, constipation persists throughout treatment because it's related to liraglutide's effect on gut motility.
 Fiber supplements (psyllium husk is well-studied), adequate water intake, and regular physical activity can manage it effectively.
 Your physician may recommend an osmotic laxative if needed. managing constipation on GLP-1 medications

 Does liraglutide cause hair loss?